Thushal-bk/C-program-to-read-binary-files/README.md

 Each record in the data files contains the following fields in the following order.

-The 'heart' field is an integer occupying 2 bytes
-The 'lizards' field is a Boolean occupying 2 bytes
-The 'crime' field is a Boolean occupying 1 byte
+-The 'heart' field is an integer occupying 2 bytes -The 'lizards' field is a Boolean occupying 2 bytes The 'crime' field is a Boolean occupying 1 byte
 The 'pancake' field is a Boolean occupying 4 bytes
 The 'art' field is a character occupying 1 byte